-The surficial hydrothermal alteration evident at El Pilar represents a classic porphyry phyllic cap and the dimensions of the phyllic alteration indicate the depth of the porphyry intrusion could exceed 1,000m.
+The surficial hydrothermal alteration evident at El Pilar represents a classic porphyry phyllic cap and the dimensions of the phyllic alteration indicate the porphyry intrusions have large dimensions, and a depth greater than 1,000m.

 The in-situ copper-gold sulphide mineralization of the target potassic porphyry core is interpreted to be immediately below the surficial phyllic cap and will be tested with deeper drilling, commencing in May 2023.

 A cored drill hole into the outer zone of the El Pilar porphyry deposit undertaken by Antilles Gold averaged 1.23% Cu over its length of 134m from 49m and included 18.5m at 5.5% Cu.
 Mineralisation continued at depth.